eosull/Portfolio-Project-2/README.md

 ### Issues faced during development

+- One issue faced during development was a bug that caused the flip functions not to work on Safari browser where both sides of the flip element would show at once.
+This was due to 'backface-visibility' not being supported on some older versions of Safari.
+This was resolved by adding '-webkit-backface-visibility' to CSS code.

 ### Validator Testing

 - HTML
   - No errors were detected when passing site through the [W3C Markup Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Feosull.github.io%2FPortfolio-Project-2%2F)
 - CSS